thegetty/inventories-and-surveys/content/part-2/chapter-7.md

 While it is necessary to develop at least a preliminary project budget to secure a commitment to complete a survey, it is important to expect that the budget may need to be revised once the project is initiated and survey tools and methods are tested and further defined.
 Pilot surveys are central to estimating the time and budget needed to complete the field surveys, as discussed in [chapter 9](/part-2/chapter-9/).

-## Survey Funding
+## Survey Funding {#survey-funding}

 The planning phase will identify potential funding sources and opportunities for the survey, which may include [lead agency/organization resources](#agencyorganization-resources), [grants](#grants), and [partnerships](#partnerships), as described below.

-### Agency/Organization Resources
+### Agency/Organization Resources {#agencyorganization-resources}

 The lead agency or organization for the survey must commit sufficient funds and/or identify sufficient supplemental funding sources to complete the survey.
 A long lead time may be required to allocate funds for a survey into annual budgets, and a phased survey approach or methodology may be necessary as a result.
 Creative approaches to funding could include leveraging financial resources from existing programs that overlap with the goals of the survey.
 For example, within a municipal planning department, a survey might dovetail with already-funded community planning activities and programs that rely on up-to-date and comprehensive heritage data, so surveys could be incorporated into those efforts.
 Interagency funding opportunities could result from collaborations with museums, libraries, universities, and associated cultural heritage programs.

-### Grants
+### Grants {#grants}

 Grants can be an important source of supplemental funding for heritage surveys; however, they take time to administer, and in many cases require matching funds.
 Grant opportunities can be explored during the planning process and throughout the project, such that available funds and funding cycles can be accounted for in the overall project budget and schedule over the life of a survey.

-### Partnerships
+### Partnerships {#partnerships}

 Budget planning can include examining the opportunity to establish partnerships with universities and other research institutions, the private sector, and charitable foundations to help support the costs of the survey.
 Like grants, partnerships may provide funding for the project in whole or in part.
-As mentioned in **chapter 5**, the work of the Getty Conservation Institute to establish a blueprint for a citywide survey in Los Angeles resulted in the multiyear partnership and associated grant agreement between the J. Paul Getty Trust and the City of Los Angeles to complete SurveyLA.
+As mentioned in [chapter 5](/part-2/chapter-5/), the work of the Getty Conservation Institute to establish a blueprint for a citywide survey in Los Angeles resulted in the multiyear partnership and associated grant agreement between the J. Paul Getty Trust and the City of Los Angeles to complete SurveyLA.
 After the official launch of SurveyLA, the GCI funded work associated with the citywide historic context and project technology and also helped to implement Arches as the city’s heritage inventory system.

-## Survey Schedule and Timeline
+## Survey Schedule and Timeline {#survey-schedule-and-timeline}

 Developing a realistic schedule for a survey is important to managing the expectations of the lead agency or organization, stakeholders, and the public regarding how the project will unfold over time.
 The overall project schedule may be based on variables such as the size and scope of the survey, available resources for its completion, and the urgency of data needs.
 The schedule guides the work plan for the survey and typically incorporates a timeline for the project as a whole, as well as for each individual activity of the survey: when each will start and end, and areas of overlap.